Neuroscience Minor

 The interdisciplinary nature of neuroscience requires familiarity with components of biology and psychology among other disciplines.
 A minor in neuroscience will provide an understanding of how different components of the nervous system work together to coordinate physiological, physical, and cognitive functions.
 Students will gain an appreciation of this complex system and how changes in regulation can impact thoughts and actions.

-Students may request to receive credit for courses not listed above from the Neuroscience Program Director.
+Students may request to receive credit for courses not listed here.
 The determination of the appropriateness of courses for inclusion in the minor will be made only if the student’s work in the class meets one or more of the following criteria:

-• Coursework in other ways contributes to an understanding of the relationship between nervous systems and behavior or other issues typically addressed by neuroscientists.
+3. Coursework in other ways contributes to an understanding of the relationship between the nervous system and behavior or other issues typically addressed by neuroscientists.

 Required Courses6